 Prestigious medical institutions also recognize the power of physical therapy in treating mental and emotional disorders.
 Let’s make this month all about taking care of ourselves.
 (We know the weather will take care of itself.)

-National Physical Therapy Month - History
+National Physical Therapy Month timeline

 A week became a month